dhutapratama/docs/requests.md

 <a name="content-negotiation"></a>
 ### Content Negotiation

-Laravel provides several methods for inspecting the incoming request's requested content types via the `Accept` header.
+Lets provides several methods for inspecting the incoming request's requested content types via the `Accept` header.
 First, the `getAcceptableContentTypes` method will return an array containing all of the content types accepted by the request:

     $contentTypes = $request->getAcceptableContentTypes();